MultiSafepay/docs/content/payment-methods/pay-after-delivery.md

 3. Search for the transaction and click to open the **Transaction details** page.
 4. Click **Complete own funds**.
 5. Enter a comment about what happened with the order, and click **Complete**.
-    The total amount of the transaction is deducted from your MultiSafepay balance.
+    The total amount of the transaction is deducted from your account balance.

 **Note:** Once the transaction status changes to **completed**, the **Complete own funds** button is hidden.
 You must process a [full refund](/refunds/) instead.